rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-ii-ingress-with-contour-for-vsphere-pod-based-applications/index.md

 `Error from server (Forbidden): error when creating "STDIN": deployments.apps is forbidden: User "sso:Administrator@cpod-nsxv8.az-stc.cloud-garage.net" cannot create resource "deployments" in API group "apps" in the namespace "default"`

 Yes, I'm using the `administrator@cpod-nsxv8.az-stc.cloud-garage.net (vsphere.local)` user.
 Normally, you would assign a user or a user-goup to the vSphere Namespace which have the proper privileges in vSphere configured.
-But, you know...for the sake...
+But, you know...for the sake of the demo it's okay.

 In Terms of the **Supervisor Cluster** (once again).
 Keep the following in mind: